'Leave Roy alone' - Pietersen backs opener after another failure

 The 32-year-old, who has played a huge role in transforming England's white-ball fortunes that culminated in winning the 2019 World Cup, has had a torrid summer so far.

-Sunday saw his lean spell continue as he was caught at short fine leg for just 10 in Oval Invincibles' game at Welsh Fire in The Hundred.
+Sunday saw his lean spell continue as he was caught at short fine leg for just 10 in Oval Invincibles' 39-run win at Welsh Fire in The Hundred.

 It followed him getting out without scoring in their first game, off the first ball, and a run of 197 runs across 11 England games this summer.